-Start by researching the company, their social media, blog, podcasts, company values.
+Start by researching the company, their social media, blog, podcasts, and company values.
 If possible look into their public opinions.
 Get intimate with their product and visualize ideas to make it even better.
-Walk into that interview like you already are their employee and you just might become.
+Walk into that interview like you already are their employee and you just might become one.

 2. Keep your finger on the pulse

 Read blogs, and books and follow key accounts on social media to help you stay up to date with new and up-and-coming trends in the industry.
 This will show you are passionate about UX and will help you be prepared for questions about the future of the industry.

 Your portfolio is immaculate and you are ready to share the facts of your past work.
 Which is great, but can be boring for the interviewer, especially if they are not in UX.
 So share them as short stories, which will keep their interest and let them know you better.
 Have the stories ready and even test them on a friend or two.
 Don’t hesitate to add the challenges you faced on projects and how you overcame them.

 Get ready for the tough questions.
 It’s always better to be overprepared than underprepared, and practice until you don’t sound wooden.
 It’s ok to go with the flow and think on the spot of course, but if you already have something ready it will take the pressure off and you can always adjust and improvise as needed.